 When a document requires multiple signatures, but not all signers are present, is commonly referred to as a “split signing.”
 The typical scenario is when one signer will sign in front of you, and another signer will sign in front of another Notary in the future.

-When filling out the notary wording, make sure to enter to only enter the name (or names) of the people present during your notarization.
-Additionally, in your Notary journal, you can enter notes that include the names of the people not present (if known) and further indicating that they were not present for this notarization.
+When filling out the Notary wording, make sure to enter only the name (or names) of the people present during your notarization.
+Additionally, in your Notary journal, you can enter notes that include the names of the people not present (if known) and further indicate that they were not present for this notarization.

 4. What if the state and county on the Notary certificate are incorrect?